| | | | | | |

 Germany, Switzerland, Austria, France, Belgium, and the Netherlands

-Our family of five and our daughter’s boyfriend traveled through 6 countries in 9 days.
-During this fast paced trip we got to see many historical places and participate in many activities.
-The following is a day by day personal account of our European family vacation.
-I also included travel tips and website links to help you plan your own European family vacation.
-For more details and a step by step plan, read our article European Family Vacation Planning.
+Our family of five, along with our daughter’s boyfriend, embarked on an incredible journey through six countries in just nine days.
+During this fast-paced trip, we explored numerous historical landmarks and enjoyed a variety of activities.
+What follows is a day-by-day personal account of our European family vacation, complete with travel tips and helpful website links to inspire and assist you in planning your own adventure.
+For more detailed information and a step-by-step guide, be sure to check out our article, European Family Vacation Planning.

 The European Family Vacation